Marcel Gehrung: the many hats of an entrepreneur at home

 The Cytosponge® test consists of a ‘sponge on a string’ that can be swallowed as a pill.
 Cells are collected from the sponge and analysed for signs of Barrett’s oesophagus, a condition that can potentially lead to the development of oesophageal cancer.
 With the Cytosponge, there is no need to perform an invasive and expensive diagnostic endoscopy.

 The idea of the Cytosponge predates me.
 The test was invented at Professor Rebecca Fitzgerald’s lab, with which I am now collaborating.
 The BEST3 clinical trial is assessing whether the Cytosponge test is effective in increasing the detection of Barrett’s oesophagus in patients with reflux symptoms in a primary care setting, and to evaluate the cost effectiveness of this approach.
-The results of this trial are due to be published very soon.
+The results of this trial were published in July 2020.